Sky Garden Help Center

 When are free tickets released?

-Free tickets are released every Monday morning (excluding bank holidays) three weeks in advance.
+Free tickets are released every Monday morning (excluding bank holidays) three weeks in advance for the whole week.
 Please check the date on your tickets before attending the Sky Garden as date alterations cannot be made on the day.
 To book your tickets and to check availability please click here.

 How do I book a ticket?